Format Linked Text Boxes

 Keep in mind that if you print in

-gray scale or black and white instead of color, some of your color choices may
+black and white instead of color, some of your color choices may look the same.

 This can make text disappear!
 Make changes, if necessary, so that your print